BettercareHealth/bettercare/child-healthcare/scrub.md

 Diarrhoea

-Objectives
+## Objectives

-When you have completed this unit you should be able to:
+When you have completed this chapter you should be able to:

 Define and diagnose diarrhoea.